Pattern Localisation in the Swift-Hohenberg Equation via Slowly Varying Spatial Heterogeneity

 The existence of other local equilibria does not only plague the locally subcritical case.
-In \cref{fig:sup_different_ICs}, we use locally supercritical nonlinearities but a much larger heterogeneity to observe that these intermittent solutions can also create distorted patterns in these cases.
-While the patterned states are indeed approximately confined by the local Turing instability criterion predicted in \cref{sec_Localisation} (that is, $r(x)\approx 0)$), the patterned state can be made up of a variety of intermittent states involving these branches of local equilibria.
-Which solution emerges then is seemingly sensitively dependent on the initial condition, and we are unaware of any simple theory capable of explaining why some kinds of structures are observed more often than others, noting that any notion of basins of attraction for such solutions will likely be complex. \ak{We note that the simulations shown in \cref{fig:sup_different_ICs}, as well as the final two panels of \cref{fig:sub_23_nonlinearities}, violate the condition \cref{hcnsrt}, though in the patterned region this condition is not so important as the solution is already far from the trivial equilibrium where linear stability is valid.}
+In \cref{fig:sup_different_ICs}, we use locally supercritical nonlinearities but a much larger heterogeneity to observe that these {interior regions of non-oscillatory} solutions can also create distorted patterns in these cases, {again due to the existence of other nonzero `locally homogeneous' equilibria}.
+While the patterned states are indeed approximately confined by the local Turing instability criterion predicted in \cref{sec_Localisation} (that is, $r(x)\approx 0)$), the patterned state can be made up of a variety of states involving these branches of local equilibria.
+Which solution emerges then is seemingly sensitively dependent on the initial condition, {with the location and structure of these interior regions varying based on the specific realization of a random initial condition.} We are unaware of any simple theory capable of explaining why some kinds of structures are observed more often than others, noting that any notion of basins of attraction for such solutions will likely be complex. {We note that the simulations shown in \cref{fig:sup_different_ICs}, as well as the final two panels of \cref{fig:sub_23_nonlinearities}, violate the condition \cref{hcnsrt}, though in the patterned region this condition is not so important as the solution is already far from the trivial equilibrium where linear stability is valid.}